JoonhoLee-Group/thcpp/README.rst

 <https://qmcpack.readthedocs.io/en/develop/afqmc.html#listing-54>`_, for use in auxiliary
 field quantum Monte Carlo simulations [#]_.

 Requirements
 ------------

 To build the code you will require:

-- FFTW
+- fftw3
-- MPI
+- mpi
-- SCALAPACK
+- scalapack
-- HDF5
+- hdf5
-- CMAKE
+- cmake

 Building
 --------